-- Create a positive school culture of why attendance matters - Encourage and acknowledge the importance of STRIVE FOR 95 - Set and monitor progress attendance goals with staff, students and parent(s)/guardian(s) - Collaborate with school staff and families to address attendance concerns - · Celebrate students who are meeting attendance goals
+- Create a positive school culture of why attendance matters - Encourage and communicate the importance of attendance - Set and monitor attendance goals with staff, students and parent(s)/guardian(s) - Collaborate with school staff and families to address attendance concerns - Celebrate and recognize attendance in it, and that the rules will be followed.
+In elementary schools, the signature is received by the parent(s)/guardian(s) of the student.
+In secondary schools, the student signs the Receipt of Student Handbook form or may sign electronically via Student Portal.